iterorganization/IMAS-ParaView/docs/source/scalar_time_trace.rst

 .. tip:: The Line Chart View can be opened side-by-side with other ParaView views.
-   This means that this reader allows you to visualize how scalar quantities (e.g., the plasma current) evolve over time, while simultaneously displaying other time-dependent 3D geometries loaded from other readers.
+   This means that this reader allows you to visualize how scalar quantities (e.g., the plasma current) evolve over time, while simultaneously displaying time-dependent 3D geometries loaded from other readers.

 This reader supports two ways of visualizing data: